KChen-lab/Monopogen/README.md

 ```

 * `chr20.monova.vcf`
-In this vcf file, the high alternave allele supported variants are genotypes in cluster level for the study sample.
+In this vcf file, the high alternave allele supported variants are genotyped in the cluster level for the study sample.
 Each column is the cluster identified from scRNA-seq/ATAC-seq clustering.

 ```
 ##fileformat=VCFv4.1